 .

-giclee reproductions may be ordered on a custom basis, please inquire.
+Limited edition giclee reproductions can be ordered, please inquire.

-MENEMSHA: Watercolor.
+Watercolor.
 I took a photograph when visiting Menemsha on Martha's Vineyard, and was struck by this unusual mooring arrangement in a creek only yards from a beach and sand dunes.
+SOLD

 HIGHVELD CAPE DUTCH: Watercolor.
 I found a black and white photograph in a book about varied South African architecture.
 What is unusual about this painting is that this house with its distinctive gables, was built a thousand miles north of the western Cape, where this type of farmhouse is usually found.